-The rules are needed to reflect the Skilled Trades Regulation Act .
+The Building Officials and Inspectors Registration Act was repealed and recodified in the Skilled Trades Regulation rules.
 The proposed rules are not anticipated to increase compliance costs for the public.
 Individuals who in the past have had an application and examination fee will continue to do so.
-Individuals requesting registration as a plan review, inspector, or building official registration will continue to pay an application fee, and will now pay an examination fee as well.
+Individuals requesting registration as a plan review, inspector, or building official registration will continue to pay an application fee and will now pay an examination fee as well.